 - A Notification Target Address and a Notification Correlation ID as defined in TS 23.502 [3] clause 4.15.1, allowing the NWDAF to correlate notifications received from the NF with this subscription.

 - Event Reporting Information described in TS 23.502 [3] Table 4.15.1-1.
+To collect data of the past for statistics, the NWDAF may indicate a time period of the past in the Event Reporting Information.
+The NF(s) provides the stored data in the requested time period, if available, to the NWDAF.

 - Expiry time as defined in TS 23.502 [3] clause 4.15.1.